 786 Gilford Street was at the north-east corner of Robson Street and Gilford Street.

-This house has a dormer that evokes, although it is not identical to, the “Lunenburg bump,” which appears in many houses in Lunenburg, Nova Scotia.
+This house had a dormer that evoked, although it was not identical to, the “Lunenburg bump,” which appears in many houses in Lunenburg, Nova Scotia.

 Legal Description: District Lot 185, Block 65, Lot 36.

 There is one reference to this property in Heritage Vancouver Society’s database of historic building permits: http://permits.heritagevancouver.org/index.php?cID=1 [searched May 7, 2019].
 [Another reference to Lot 36 in the database relates to 778 Gilford Street.]
 The architect was probably William Tuff Whiteway.